Denis-Gerashchenko/blog/README.md

 Blog created with Django

-May be used for any advertisment
+May be used for any advertisment and be managed via admin site

 Posts with "Featured" checkbox turned on are placed on the main page.
 Posts with "Slider" checkbox turned on are placed on a slider